SPARTA

 Input: Ambisonics | Output: N/A | Related publication

-‘PowerMap’ is a plug-in that represents the relative sound energy, or the statistical likelihood of a source, arriving at the listening position from a particular direction, using a colour gradient; where yellow indicates high sound energy/likelihood and blue indicates low sound energy/likelihood.
-The plug-in integrates a variety of different approaches, including: standard Plane-Wave Decomposition (PWD) beamformer-based, Minimum-Variance Distortionless Response (MVDR) beamformer-based, Multiple Signal Classification (MUSIC) pseudo-spectrum-based, and the Cross-Pattern Coherence (CroPaC) algorithm [3]; all of which are written to operate on Ambisonic signals up to 10th order.
+A plug-in that represents the relative energy (or the statistical likelihood) of sounds arriving at the receiver position from different directions.
+Yellow indicates high sound energy/likelihood and blue indicates low sound energy/likelihood.
+The plug-in integrates a variety of different approaches, including: standard Plane-Wave Decomposition (PWD), Minimum-Variance Distortionless Response (MVDR), Multiple Signal Classification (MUSIC), and the Cross-Pattern Coherence (CroPaC) algorithm [3].
 Note that the analysis order per frequency band is entirely user definable, and presets for higher order microphone arrays have been included for convenience, which provide some rough starting values.
-The plug-in utilises a 812 point uniformly-distributed spherical grid, which is then interpolated into a 2D powermap using amplitude-normalised VBAP gains (i.e. triangular interpolation).
 The plug-in also allows the user to place real-time video footage behind the activity-map, in order to create a make-shift acoustic camera.

 Developers: Leo McCormack and Symeon Delikaris-Manias.